Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 # 4. First Boot

-> Note: these steps assume the hostname of your SBC is "duet3".
-If you have changed it then the mDNS resolution will be the new hostname, not "duet3".
+> **Note**: these steps assume the hostname of your SBC is "duet3".
+If you have changed it in the 'OS customisations' then use that hostname, not "duet3".
 {.is-info}

 1. Turn on power to Duet and SBC.

+1. If you did’t configure your Raspberry Pi via OS customisation settings, Raspberry Pi OS will ask you for the same information at first boot.
+You will need to connect a screen and keyboard to see the messages.
+   * during the configuration wizard.
+Press `OK` when done.

 1. If you have a screen attached when power is applied you will see the SBC boot up.
 Once bootup is complete the Chromiun browser will launch DuetWebControl in full screen.
 Press F11 if you want to exit fullscreen.

-1. If you are connecting over the network then go to [`http://duet3.local/`](http://duet3.local/){target=_blank} *note the SBC takes about 1 minute to boot for the first time and about 30 seconds subsequently.*
+1. If you are connecting over the network then go to [`http://duet3.local/`](http://duet3.local/){target=_blank}

+*note the SBC takes about 1 minute to boot for the first time (and reboots two or three times during this time) and about 30 seconds subsequently.*

+## Troubleshooting

 If [`http://duet3.local/`](http://duet3.local/){target=_blank} does not show Duet Web Control (DWC) then follow these trouble shooting steps:

-## Troubleshooting

 ### Duet 3 and SBC not communicating